sergkoudi/medusa-payment-yookassa/packages/medusa-payment-yookassa/README.md

 }
 ```

 You extend the `paymentInfoMap` object to include a `pp_yookassa_yookassa` entry.
-This entry defines the title and icon shown for YooKassa on the checkout page.
+This entry defines the title and the icon that will be shown for YooKassa on the checkout page.

-The `isYookassa` helper checks whether a given `providerId` belongs to YooKassa.
-It’s used to render provider-specific UI and to route the checkout flow to the correct payment component.
+The helper function `isYookassa` checks whether a given `providerId` belongs to YooKassa.
+This is useful when rendering provider-specific UI-components.

 ### 2. Cookie Settings Update